 Call 132 701 for information regarding roads, traffic, incidents and closures.
+To report a road incident or hazard call 131 700.

 BUREAU OF METEOROLOGY

 Visit the BOM for info on severe weather warnings such as floods, severe weather, thunderstorm and tsunami warnings.